 I'm not Irish by any stretch, but in my younger years, I was surrounded by them.
 A year never went by where I didn't play hooky from work to celebrate St. Patty's Day with my friends.

 Getting an early start at Kid Sheleen's, then watching the parade, then walking over to the Logan House to dance Irish jigs.
 At some point hunger struck, and we ate Corned Beef and Cabbage in order to sop up the alcohol and continue the shenanigans.
 Those were the days!
-I certainly can't hang like that anymore, but I do have to have this traditional meal every year.
+I certainly can't hang like that anymore, but I do love to have this traditional meal every year.

 Here we go: